SyncProxy/syncproxy-quickstart/README.md

 # How to create a synchronization proxy with SyncProxy
-This tutorial will show you to how to setup a synchronization proxy with SyncProxy to enable bidirectional, real time reactive synchronization between your backend database (MySQL, SQL Server, MongoDB...) and your offline apps embedding (free open source) SyncProxy client.
+This tutorial will show you to how to setup a synchronization proxy with SyncProxy to enable bidirectional, real time reactive synchronization between your backend database (MySQL, SQL Server, Oracle, MongoDB...) and your offline apps embedding (free open source) SyncProxy client.
 You will learn how to setup a powerful synchronization without coding, and how to save yourself hours of hard work, avoiding the use of SDK's, REST API's or complex integrations.

 ## What is **SyncProxy** ?